corybrunson/bitriad/vignettes/southern_women.md

 The paper "Triadic analysis for affiliation networks" will make a case for adopting a coherent batch of triad-centric tools for the study of two-mode, usually affiliation, networks.
-This R Markdown file applies a few of tools to the study of some manageably-sized real-world affiliation networks, in hopes of giving the reader a feel for what they mean, how they can be used, and what can be learned from them.
+Most of these tools are included in the `bitriad` package.
+This vignette applies a few of them to the study of two social groups inferred from event coattendence.
+The aim is to convey what the tools mean, how they can be used, and what can be learned from them.

-We use the [igraph package](http://igraph.org/r/), which provides the class of graphs and the basic suite of tools we build upon.
-The author is neither a programmer nor a computer scientist by training; any suggestions on how to make this document or the suite of functions it overviews would be most welcome.
+We use the [igraph package](http://igraph.org/r/), which provides the class of graphs and the basic suite of graph-theoretic tools, as a foundation.
+Any suggestions or pull requests on this document or the package would be most welcome.